 - Numbered lists.
 A numbered list is reserved for step by step procedures, with the steps always performed sequentially. - Bulleted List.
 The items in a bulleted list, such as this one, are grouped together because they represent similar items.
 The order of items in the list is not critical. - Hexadecimal numbers.
-Hexadecimal numbers are used for hardware related items such as I/O addresses.
-The Gamry Framework and this manual use the C programming language convention: all hexadecimal numbers have a prefix of 0x.
-For example, the default I/O addresses used by a FAS1 Femtostat are 0x120 through 0x13F. - File names and directories.
+Hexadecimal numbers are used for hardware related items such as addresses.
+The Gamry Framework and this manual uses the C programming language convention: all hexadecimal numbers have a prefix of 0x. - File names and directories.
 Inside paragraphs, references to computer files and directories will be in quotes, for example: "WIN.INI" and "\FRAMEWORK\FRAMEWORK.EXE".